 Nick Ryan is a development professional with a broad range of fundraising experience in both the charity and education sectors, having raised tens of millions of pounds of non-statutory funds and hundreds of millions of pounds of statutory income for good causes.

-The founder and director of organisational development consultancy Vantage Fundraising, Nick was also instrumental in founding Schools Funding Network, which enables educational establishments to fundraise for any project, large or small, and to interact with major donors, charitable trusts, foundations, parents and other potential funders.
-The service, which Nick still runs on behalf of the charity The Funding Exchange, presently involves hundreds of schools and major donors across England and Wales.
+The founder and director of organisational development consultancy Vantage Fundraising, Nick was also instrumental in founding Schools Funding Network, which enabled educational establishments to fundraise for any project, large or small, and to interact with major donors, charitable trusts, foundations, parents and other potential funders.

 Nick lives in North London with his wife, Meg, and two children, Ben and Lucy.
 When not helping organisations to grow and raise funds, he can often be found running in his local Park Run or cultivating his allotment, both for food and as a haven for wildlife.
 His long-term aim is to be able to speak a number of languages very well, rather than several very badly.